NicoHood/SecureLoader/Readme.md

 It should use a Firmware ID Hash to authenticate itself to the user.
 **Only authorized people** should be able to verify (see) the Firmware ID Hash.

-The Firmware ID Hash consists of the FID and a (per firmware user) nonce.
+The Firmware ID Hash consists of the FID, a nonce and (optional) the user nonce.
 This way the nonce can be changed at any time if an unauthorized people sees the FID Hash.
 The firmware will display the FID Hash and the **user needs to verify it**.

 The advantage is that the firmware has access to the special hardware such as display and smartcard and makes it easier for the user to control.
 The authentication mechanism is not described here and part of the firmware.

 If the firmware is not trusted, you can use the bootloader again to verify the bootloader and the firmware integrity.
 This needs to be done explicit when the user runs the bootloader in its recovery mode.

 **Conclusion: The security also relies on the firmware, not only the bootloader!**

+### Firmware Authentification
+Before the user uses the firmware functions it should verify the firmware authenticity.
+Therefor the FID Hash is used and should be accepted by the user.
+If the FID Hash is different the firmware was upgraded or otherwise modified.

+1. Start the firmware
+2. Loade the desired user
+3. Authenticate the user
+4. Get the FID
+5. Generate FID Hash from FID, User nonce and another nonce
+6. User verifies the FID Hash

 ### Fuse Settings

-AVR fuse settings:
+ATmega32u4 fuse settings:
 * Low: 0xFF
 * High: 0xD8
 * Extended: 0xF8